Butler VA Health Care System

-VA Butler Healthcare is continually improving existing structures, facilities, and technolgies for our Veterans.
-Read about three of our construction initiatives below - the new Community Living Center (CLC), new Domiciliary, and new Health Care Center (HCC).
+The Butler VA Health Care System is continually improving existing structures, facilities, and technolgies for our Veterans.
+Check out our completed construction projects below: the new Community Living Center (CLC), Domiciliary (Dom), and Health Care Center (HCC).

 Community Living Center

 The mission of VA Community Living Centers is to restore the Veteran to maximum function and independence, prevent declines in health, and provide comfort at the end of life.
-Once completed, VA Butler Healthcare's new CLC will house 60 Veterans and encompass 54,000 square feet.
+Now complete, The Butler VA's CLC houses 60 Veterans and encompasses 54,000 square feet.
 It is designed to make Veterans feel more at home by providing them with a community setting, as well as private rooms and baths.
+The facility is named after Vietnam Veteran Sergeant Joseph George Kusick.
 CLICK HERE TO READ MORE.

 VA Domiciliaries have evolved from a "Soldiers' Home" to become an active clinical rehabilitation and treatment program for male and female Veterans and domiciliary programs are is now integrated with the Mental Health Residential Rehabilitation and Treatment Programs (MH RRTPs).
-VA Butler's new 56-bed Domiciliary provides residential rehabilitation for Veterans suffering from substance abuse, homelessness and behavioral health issues.
+The Butler VA's 56-bed Domiciliary provides residential rehabilitation for Veterans suffering from substance abuse, homelessness and behavioral health issues.
 CLICK HERE TO READ MORE.

 Health Care Center